techidaily/site-win11-tips/source/_posts/maximize-csgo-playthrough-speed-with-these-tips.md

 2. In the Processes tab, right-click on all the applications you no longer need and choose **End task** from the context menu.
 ![End Task option in Task-Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Task-Manager-1.jpg)

- Relaunch the game and check whether you are getting a comparatively better FPS or not.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Wy0uYNNdMDM?si=5ir7EHlr0CkpcYOT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Relaunch the game and check whether you are getting a comparatively better FPS or not.

 ## 3\.
 Adjust Your PC's Power Options